 Nido (Montessori for babies)

 The infant community is called a ‘Nido’ – Italian for ‘nest’ and the learning environment is designed to meet the developmental needs of babies from eight weeks old to the developmental milestone of walking independently.

-The ‘Nido’ environment is especially prepared to stimulate the young infant and is divided into five areas: movement, eating, sleeping, physical care and outside.
-The focus is on fostering basic trust in the child therefore, the Montessori adult has a caring, respectful response to the infant’s needs, both physical and psychological and conveys the message of unconditional love and acceptance.
+The ‘Nido’ environment is specially prepared to stimulate the young infant and is divided into five areas: movement, eating, sleeping, physical care and outside.
+The focus is on fostering basic trust in the child; therefore, the Montessori adult has a caring, respectful response to the infant’s physical and psychological needs and conveys the message of unconditional love and acceptance.

 Infant Community (Montessori for Toddlers)

-In this community there are new opportunities for movement and independence, development of language skills, art, music, sensorial and practical life activities.
+In this community, there are new opportunities for movement and independence, development of language skills, art, music, and sensorial and practical life activities.
 Group activities such as singing and stories provide young tamariki with the experience of belonging to a community.
-The food preparation and outdoor play provide a framework to encourage social development while the Practical Life area provides the activities to give tamariki the chance to develop skills to care for themselves and their environment.
-These Practical life activities are simple and can be accomplished by each child which offer a repetitive cycle, which aids in establishing patterns of order and sequencing.
+The food preparation and outdoor play provide a framework to encourage social development, while the Practical Life area provides the activities to give tamariki the chance to develop skills to care for themselves and their environment.
+These Practical life activities are simple and can be accomplished by each child, which offers a repetitive cycle that aids in establishing patterns of order and sequencing.
 Due to the fact that these are very real activities, each child becomes grounded in reality.
-Through song, dance and freedom to choose activities, the infants have access to a variety of large muscle activities that offer them opportunities to jump, climb, balance, crawl or skip.
+Through song, dance and freedom to choose activities, the infants have access to various large muscle activities that offer them opportunities to jump, climb, balance, crawl or skip.
 Everything in the environment is proportionate to the child’s size and is designed to be safe and aesthetically pleasing for children.